YouTrack Integration Plugin

 Click the Test button to test the connection to the server.

 Select the Commit Message tab.

 Enter placeholders for issue properties to set the default text for your commit messages.

 - Click the OK button.

 Your IDE is configured to connect to your YouTrack server.

 The YouTrack Integration Plugin adds a YouTrack tool window to your IDE.

 The tool window is divided into two panes:

-- The left pane displays a list of issues that match the search criteria from your Server settings.
+- The left pane displays a list of issues that match the search criteria.
 You can edit this search query at any time in the input field at the top of the tool window.
 The list supports two levels of detail.